46 Sheng1 升

 Feminine line 6 rises to the highest point; it becomes faint at such a great height (because the feminine is weak) and won't seek to rise higher.
 It is appropriate for it to persist in remaining still (following the feminine inclination) and not to be subdued, i.e. not replaced by masculine line 3 in correlation with it, as masculine tends to move and will keep on rising.

-冥ming2 of 冥升sheng means a state of light being shaded, wherein the norm of hexagram Sheng becomes unclear and people lose their direction.
+冥ming2 of 冥升sheng is a state of light being shaded, wherein the norm of hexagram Sheng becomes unclear and people lose their direction.

-The I Ching's term for the relationship between masculine Yang and feminine Yin, 息xi2 (to cease) is signified as (masculine Yang) subduing (feminine Yin), and 消xiao1 (to vanish) is (feminine Yin) overpowering (masculine Yang).
-Additionally, masculine Yang is solid and solidity is signified as wealth, i.e. pride and malevolence.
+According to the I Ching's term for the relationship between masculine Yang and feminine Yin, 息xi2 (to cease) is signified as (masculine Yang) subduing (feminine Yin), and 消xiao1 (to vanish) is (feminine Yin) overpowering (masculine Yang).
+Additionally, masculine Yang is solid and solidity is regarded as wealth, i.e. pride and malevolence.
 Therefore line 6 must remain feminine instead of being replaced by the masculine.

 Enlightenment through six six: to remain humble and less ambitious.
 One should avoid becoming proud and overly-ambitious after having been lifted to a high position.
 It is appropriate (or advantageous) not to be subdued by arrogance and malevolence.
-The hexagram that appears when this line is activated and changes to masculine is Gu (18), long-standing bad practices (such as ceaseless rising in this case), wherein the bad practices will be removed by one's successor.
+The hexagram that appears when this line changes to masculine is Gu (18), long-standing bad practices (such as ceaseless rising in this case), wherein the bad practices will be removed by one's successor.